What Is Kubernetes RBAC?

 This is part of a series of articles about Kubernetes architecture.

 An RBAC mechanism provides fine-grained control over user privileges for software applications.
-It helps avoid accounts with excessive privileges by assigning functions to the individual users who need them.
+RBAC assigns permissions based on the role of each user within an organization.
+RBAC policies can be used to define the access rights of human users as well as service accounts (access by APIs and automated tools).
+This helps avoid accounts with excessive privileges by assigning functions to the individual users or systems who need them.

 Providing users with too many access privileges increases the risk of stolen or lost credentials, and exposes the organization to insider threats.
 For example, developers should not have permission to delete a production deployment.
 Even if you trust every employee in your organization, malicious outsiders could gain control over privileged accounts through social engineering or phishing attacks.